vikashvkc4558/vikashwork/README.md

 # vikashwork
 This is my first repository
 <br>
-Author name is vikash chauhan
+Author name is vikash (from brainware university)